mattThousand/Mondrian/README.md

 ## Installation with Carthage

-BonMot is compatible with [Carthage](https://github.com/Carthage/Carthage).
+Mondrian is compatible with [Carthage](https://github.com/Carthage/Carthage).
 To install it, simply add the following line to your Cartfile:

 ```
 github "NiceThings/Mondrian"